Six-time Olympic Champion Chris Hoy Says He Has Terminal Cancer - UrduPoint

 Another scan revealed Primary cancer in his prostate which metastasised to his shoulder, pelvis, hip, spine and ribs.

-"And just like that," added Hoy.
+"And just like that," said Hoy.
 "I learn how I will die."

 In a double blow, Hoy also revealed that his wife Sarra has been diagnosed with multiple sclerosis.